 Transfer Utilities Before Moving Out

-Always keep in mind that you need to transfer the gas, electric, and water to your new house long before moving day to give the city enough time to get them up and running by the time you get there.
+Always keep in mind that you need to transfer the gas, electricity, and water to your new house long before moving day to give the city enough time to get them up and running by the time you get there.

-Notify Those Concerned About Your New Address
+Notify People of Your New Address

 Change the Locks of Your New Home